5 Experiencing Your Future

 The softer people skills include:

-• You find out where to go for help with technical questions
+• You can find out where to go for help with technical questions

-• You take and respond well to feedback
+• You can take and respond well to feedback, including negative feedback

 • You can work independently